Claims for damage to your vehicle

-Step 2 - Complete the form and send it back to us.
-It must be filled in fully and accurately for us to process the claim and needs to include the fault reference number you were given when reporting the fault to us.
+Step 3: Your form must be completed fully and send it back to us at the provided address.
+It must be filled in accurately for us to process the claim and needs to include the fault reference number you were given when reporting the fault to us.

 The law requires you to keep your losses to a minimum.
 This means you remain responsible for arranging repairs as soon as possible.
 Original repair documents and receipts will always be required in support of your claim.